 This strategy is interlinked and dependent on the Regional District's Communications Strategy.
-The principal goal of that strategy is to evaluate our current communications efforts to date and identify key areas for improvement.
-This opportunity can also be used to inform core focuses on our developing public engagement efforts.
+The principal goal of the Communications Strategy is to evaluate our current communications efforts to date and identify key areas for improvement.
+This opportunity can also be used to inform future focuses for developing our public engagement programs.
 This objective is not expected to have a direct financial implication aside from staff time.